 Leon’s death was announced in the East Kent Gazette on 22 July 1916.
 The report wrongly lists Leon as being 29 years of age at the time of his death.
 It also gives details of his brother Sydney, who served as a Captain in Financial Advisory Staff at the Front:

 It is with great regret that we record this week the death of Leon Lorden Ackermann, the third son of Mr and Mrs T.L.Ackermann of Lynsted.
 Mr Leon Ackermann, who was 29 years of age, enlisted in the Buffs at the outbreak of the war, and at the time of his death he was a Lance Corporal.
 He was killed on July 1st in the great advance.
 He was formerly an architect and draughtsman in the offices of Messrs Drake and Boucher, of Rochester, but for four years before the war he suffered bad health and relinquished that position.
 He had just recovered when the War broke out.
 He was very popular in his village, and much sympathy is felt with the bereaved family.
 Another son of Mr and Mrs Ackermann, Mr Sydney Ackermann, is a captain on the Financial Advisory Staff at the Front.

-At the time of Leon’s death his father had retired as the headmaster of Lynsted School and was living in Hope Villa, The Street, Lynsted.
+At the time of Leon’s death his father, pictured right, had retired as the headmaster of Lynsted School and was living in Hope Villa, The Street, Lynsted.
 He died on 27 January 1936.

 On 11 May 1918, the Faversham and North East Kent News announced the promotion to Major of Leon’s brother Sydney.